 Perhaps the most persistent "April Fools" joke in education is the idea of Visual, Auditory, and Kinesthetic (VAK) learners.
 You’ve probably heard someone say, "I can't learn this; I'm a visual learner."

-Here’s the truth: there is almost no scientific evidence that "matching" teaching styles to these preferences improves grades.
+Scientific evidence shows that "matching" teaching styles to these preferences does not improve grades.
 As noted in the NYSED Literacy Brief, these traditional labels lack scientific backing.
 Instead, researchers point toward Multimodal Learning.
 Everyone learns better when they combine text with visuals or interactive elements.
-AI study tools can help here by transforming your text-heavy PDFs into various formats—summaries, quizzes, and diagrams—to help your brain encode the info from multiple angles.
+AI study tools can help by transforming text-heavy PDFs into various formats, such as summaries, quizzes, and diagrams, to help you process the information effectively.

 Myth #4: Highlighting is an Effective Study Strategy